ChiemezieSamson/20-Days-of-Basics-TypeScript/src/Day1_TypeScript_Introduction/Day1.md

 ### Prerequisites

 Before we start this course, it’s important to have a good understanding of JavaScript.
-We won’t cover the basics of JavaScript in detail here, so make sure you’re comfortable with:
+We won't be diving deeply into basic JavaScript concepts when discussing TypeScript, so make sure you’re comfortable with:

   * ES6 Features: Know how to use let and const, arrow functions, classes, modules, and template literals.

   * Functions and Closures: Understand how functions work in JavaScript and the concept of closures.

   * Asynchronous Programming: Be familiar with Promises, ```async/await```, and how the event loop works.

+  * Arrays and Objects: Be proficient with array methods (map, filter, reduce, etc.) and working with objects, including creating, updating, and looping through them.

+  * Basic DOM Manipulation: Know how to select and modify HTML elements, handle events (like clicks), and manipulate styles using JavaScript.

+Having a strong foundation in these JavaScript concepts will ensure that you get the most out of this TypeScript course and can seamlessly integrate what you learn into real-world projects.

 ## Installing TypeScript